poteb/ConfigurationService/README.md

 It can at first be hard to wrap your head around the concepts described below.
 Here you'll see that configuration isn't static anymore.
 IT'S ALIVE!

 ## But wait!
 There's more!

+It's all about reusability and having a great overwiew of your application configuration.

 Administering the configurations is now a whole lot easier with the power of JSON ref.
 Let's look at an example.
 Our application *Super Goofy's Super Goobers* has a standard configuration that needs a SQL Server connection string and some RabbitMQ server settings: